 The flu usually peaks in fall and spring.
 It is fall, flu season has begun, and this year's shot is out.
-I wanted to address a few patient questions and give a little background on vaccines and the flu.
+I wanted to address a few patient questions, and give some background on vaccines and the flu.

 Vaccines and alternative medicine

 The current practitioners of alternative medicine, like Chiropractors, Naturopaths, Homeopaths, and Integrative Medicine doctors, should love vaccines.
-They claim to be preventive, they claim to be natural, and they claim to be safe.
+It falls in line with their philosophy of medicine - preventive, natural, and safe.
 There is nothing more preventive, natural, and safe than avoiding a future infection by stimulating your own immune system with it.
-Yet they make up the largest part of the group that oppose vaccination.
+Yet alternative medicine practitioners make up the largest part of the group that oppose vaccination.
 I can't explain their reasoning.
 Maybe it's distrust for science?
 It is true that scientists and industry have behaved badly at times.
+And it is reasonable to question the motives of big Pharma.
 I am the first to point that out.
 But they are throwing out the baby with the bathwater; and in this case, killing the baby - and maybe someone else's baby.